-Sprinting into 2017, former MDF Humanitarian Award winners David Kugler and Dr. Belen Esparis again brought together a team to run the Miami Marathon to raise funds for MDF.
+Sprinting into 2017, former Myotonic Humanitarian Award winners David Kugler and Dr. Belen Esparis again brought together a team to run the Miami Marathon to raise funds for Myotonic.
 More than 20 friends and family members crossed the finish line, raising over $10,000 together for Care and a Cure!
 Check out their story and fun photos (below).

 Asher Adleberg, Fundraiser Extraordinaire